nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Mark Appointment of a Doctor : `mark`

-Marks appointment of an existing doctor with the specified `DoctorId` in the MedDict database in address book.
+Marks appointment of an existing patients with the specified `PatientId`
+with a doctor with the specified `DoctorId` in the MedDict database in address book.

 Format: `mark x/DATE_TIME z/PATIENT_ID z/DOCTOR_ID`

+* **Patient Id**: Must be valid, present in the MedDict database, and an _even integer_ (0, 2, 4, …​).
 * **Doctor Id**: Must be valid, present in the MedDict database, and an _odd integer_ (1, 3, 5, …​).
 * A _notification message_ will be output if there is failure in marking appointments.